Dealing with Criticism as an Author

 Any criticism you receive should essentially only be criticism about your book, and potentially your writing.
 They are not criticising you personally, they may simply be criticising your writing technique or skills.
 Your writing and your personality are separate.

-Criticism can be one of the toughest things to deal with as an author.
-It has the potential to ruin your confidence and make you doubt yourself as a writer.
+Getting criticism as an author has the potential to ruin your confidence and make you doubt yourself.
 Remember to consider and take on board every piece of criticism given to you, even if it is unnecessary and harsh.
 Don’t let anything get the best of you.
+Dealing with criticism as an author is something that is a challenge, but the challenge will help you grow and learn.

 Tickety Boo Ink